whelew/MineSweeper/README.md

 - The left and right click both continued to work after gameOver or winGame had been called.
 - To combat this, I created a disableListener function to be called when the previous functions had been called.
 - This means that while the tiles themselves are still active, they have no active listener to active the functions.

+## **Future Implementations**

+### Leader Board

+#### New Column

+- The leader board is missing one column, the level difficulty.
+- This would be useful as only players times are being recorded, meaning that a player might get a time of 300 and be bottom of the leaderboard, however they did this time on the hard board.
+- I would most likely add a new columm or have 3 seperate leaderboards all together.
+- This would later develop into the leaderboard html having 4 tabs, "Easy", "Normal", "Hard" and "Global".
+- Global would include all 3 difficulties.

+#### Database

+- The leaderboard does update the players score on victory to the leaderboard, however this is only in local storage.
+- If the player refreshes the page this score will be lost.
+- I would like to be able to develop a data base so every users score can be saved and compared against other competitors.
+- I would then be able to extend the length of my leaderboard as well as it having global scores rather than only local based ones.

+### Game Music

+- I would like to be able to add a music player that the user can choose to turn on and off and adjust the volume manually.
+- I have done a masters in video game composition and would like to compose the music myself as this would be a great reference for personal work.

+### Theme Selector

+- A theme selector would be a very fun feature to add.
+- It would be easy enough to implement, however take some time making sure the function targeted every element correctly and changed their classes accordingly.
+- The theme selector would then change the elements class, and these classes would have their own CSS.
+- I would be able to include the original Mine Sweeper Theme (a variation of grays).
+- Alongside many others, forest themed, space themed, fire, water, in the sky, etc.

 ## **Deployment and Cloning**